aloralabs/homepage/content/careers/senior-frontend-developer.md

 ### Requirements

-Bachelor's degree in Computer Science, Engineering, or a related field (or equivalent experience).
+- Bachelor's degree in Computer Science, Engineering, or a related field (or equivalent experience).
-Proven track record of at least [X] years working as a frontend engineer, with a strong focus on web application development using React.
+- Proven track record of at least 3 years working as a frontend engineer, with a strong focus on web application development using React.
-Expertise in React, including experience with React hooks, context API, and popular libraries and tools within the React ecosystem.
+- Expertise in React, including experience with React hooks, context API, and popular libraries and tools within the React ecosystem.
-Strong proficiency in HTML, CSS, and JavaScript, and understanding of modern frontend development principles.
+- Strong proficiency in HTML, CSS, and JavaScript, and understanding of modern frontend development principles.
-Experience with responsive and mobile-first design using React.
+- Experience with responsive and mobile-first design using React.
-Familiarity with RESTful APIs and integrating frontend applications with backend services using React.
+- Familiarity with RESTful APIs and integrating frontend applications with backend services using React.
-Proficient understanding of version control systems, such as Git.
+- Proficient understanding of version control systems, such as Git.
-Excellent problem-solving and debugging skills.
+- Excellent problem-solving and debugging skills.
-Ability to effectively communicate technical concepts to non-technical stakeholders.
+- Ability to effectively communicate technical concepts to non-technical stakeholders.
-Strong organizational and time management skills, with the ability to prioritize tasks effectively.
+- Strong organizational and time management skills, with the ability to prioritize tasks effectively.
-Experience with unit testing frameworks and writing testable code is a plus.
+- Experience with unit testing frameworks and writing testable code is a plus.

 ### Benefits